 Cross-disciplinary partnerships boost business and customer value.

 Solving pressing societal issues requires an alliance of trust amongst diverse groups whose members often have very different ways of looking at the world from areas such as business, politics, science, healthcare, and more.
 For designers of the 21st century, Norman emphasized the importance of being part of the discussions; essentially “learning the language” of these other disciplines and building partnerships.
-During the 20th century, design was more about designing something clever, visually compelling, or beautiful; now it’s about connecting with other experts and making an impact together to find solutions to critical problems.
+During the 20th century, design was more about designing something clever, visually compelling, or beautiful; now it’s about connecting with other experts to find solutions to critical human problems.

 Planning for what could go wrong is crucial.